• Hello

 Add Monitor Component

-To detect any kind of game time manipulation, an origin of game time deviation data is required.
-To do so use the 'GameTimeMonitor' and attach it to the same GameObject you will attach the 'GameTimeCheatingDetector' to.
-The detector will subscribe to the 'GameTimeStatus', containing the game time deviation, send by the monitor.
+To detect any kind of game time manipulation, a source of game time deviation data is required.
+To do so, use the 'GameTimeMonitor' and attach it to the same GameObject you will attach the 'GameTimeCheatingDetector' to.
+The detector will subscribe to the 'GameTimeStatus', containing the game time deviation, sent by the monitor.

 Add Detector Component